GoogleCloudPlatform/professional-services/README.md

 * [CloudML Bank Marketing](examples/cloudml-bank-marketing) - Notebook for creating a classification model for marketing using CloudML.
 * [CloudML Bee Health Detection](examples/cloudml-bee-health-detection) - Detect if a bee is unhealthy based on an image of it and its subspecies.
 * [CloudML Churn Prediction](examples/cloudml-churn-prediction) - Predict users' propensity to churn using Survival Analysis.
+* [CloudML Customer Support and Complaint Handling](examples/cloudml-support-routing) - BigQuery + AutoML pipeline classifying customer complaints based on expected resolution; adaptable to other support communications use cases.
 * [CloudML Deep Collaborative Filtering](examples/cloudml-collaborative-filtering) - Recommend songs given either a user or song.
 * [CloudML Energy Price Forecasting](examples/cloudml-energy-price-forecasting) - Predicting the future energy price based on historical price and weather.
 * [CloudML Fraud Detection](examples/cloudml-fraud-detection) - Fraud detection model for credit-cards transactions.